nicolasff/webdis/README.markdown

 # Ideas

-* Add meta-data info per key (MIME type in a second key, for instance)
+* Add meta-data info per key (MIME type in a second key, for instance).
-* Find a way to format multi-bulk data
+* Find a way to format multi-bulk data without JSON.
 * Support PUT, DELETE, HEAD?
-* Add JSONP callbacks
+* Add JSONP callbacks.
+* Add logging.
-* Add support for Redis UNIX socket
+* Add support for Redis UNIX socket.
-* Enrich config file
+* Enrich config file:
-	* Provide timeout
+	* Provide timeout (this needs to be added to hiredis first.)
 	* Restrict commands by IP range
 * Send your ideas using the github tracker or on twitter [@yowgi](http://twitter.com/yowgi).